Here we are ringing in a New Year and a new decade! Many of us may be setting goals for a healthier retirement.

 Perhaps you have plans to kick-start an exercise routine or eat more healthfully.

-As for me, I intend to dig deeper into my Yoga practice.
-The energy and motivation I feel when I step off the mat helps me tackle the day!
+As for me, I intend to dig deeper into my Kundalini Yoga practice.
+The energy and motivation I feel when I step off the mat help me tackle the day!

 However, the benefits can quickly dissipate if I let my thoughts turn negative.

 With that in mind, have you ever considered that the number 1 secret to a healthier retirement has more to do with your mindset and less about what you eat or how much you exercise?